Sovereignpawn/LinuxSetup/README.md

 # LinuxSetup
-Things i need when switching distros add this to the bootom of .bashrc
+Things i need when switching distros add this to the botom of .bashrc

 setxkbmap -option caps:swapescape